 - Imaging Science and Innovation – Topic 1: Medical imaging application of machine learning and computer vision.
 Students will assist in large scale medical data and image cleaning, scrubbing and preparation; analyze, process and transform data using various techniques and build scalable predictive models.
 Topic 2: Cardiac imaging of sub-clinical heart disease.
 Students will work with a multi-disciplinary team with expertise in radiology, engineering, and image processing to quantify heart function from medical imaging in relation to factors such as health outcomes, genomics, or obesity.
 Experience with technical computing software, such as Python, R, or MATLAB, is preferred.

 - Molecular and Functional Genomics - Students will work with bench scientists investigating topics in genomics, functional genomics, developmental biology or cell signaling.
 They will have ownership of the project and provide a summary report at the end of the summer.

 The Geisinger Clinic SURP is competitive, with acceptance based on grades, test scores, recommendations and stated career goals.
 You may apply if you are currently a sophomore or junior in a four-year college or university.
 No previous research experience is required; however, applicants should have taken appropriate course work prior to application.

-- To the degree possible, students are matched with research programs according to their stated interest and work on projects under the direct supervision of our staff or senior scientists.
+- To the degree possible, students are matched with research programs according to their stated interest and work on projects under the direct supervision of our staff and faculty.